Burnsedia/100-days-of-code/log.md

 **Thoughts**: I love working on Back-end But Front-end is not that bad.
 I really like using CSS3. not that inthous about the BuldPost App.
 I want to make a
 P2P matching service for a godot muildiplayer game.
 I really love game development with godot 3.1 using GDscript with static typing.
 I wish python had static typing. well Cython super-set of python does but It only works well on Linux.I have to use Windows for school and testing games.

+### Day 6: March 30, Saturday

+**Today's Progress**: I work on Free Code Camp CSS lessons for the day.

+**Thoughts**:I am liking CSS and working web development. still not my passion but that can change.
+I like art and coding and this has both like game development.